eisenzopf/agenticflows/backend/cmd/examples/README.md

 - Go 1.18 or later
 - SQLite database with conversation data (or use mock data option)
-- Discourse AI Analysis API server (v1.0 or later)
+- Access to a running Discourse AI Analysis API server (typically at http://localhost:8080)
+- API key for the LLM service used by the backend
 - jq (optional, for pretty-printing JSON output)
 - curl (for API testing)

 ## Getting Started

-1. Make sure the API server is running (typically at http://localhost:8080)
+1. Make sure the API server is running at http://localhost:8080
+2. Ensure you have a valid API key configured in the API server for the LLM service
-2. Ensure you have a SQLite database with conversation data (or use mock data - see below)
+3. Ensure you have a SQLite database with conversation data (or use mock data - see below)
-3. Make the shell script executable:
+4. Make the shell script executable:
    ```bash
    chmod +x run_examples.sh
    ```
-4. Run an example:
+5. Run an example:
    ```bash
    ./run_examples.sh -d /path/to/database.db generate_intents
    ```